Mube01/4k-labs-vue/readme.md

     [x] add,delete,events\
     [x] drag and drop tasks\
     [ ] add multiple images upload for the gallarey inside  events\
-    [ ] add content for the static pages
+    [ ] add content for the static pages\
+    [ ] make the super admin use google oauth to login